-Khan's Party Navigates Pakistan Blackouts To Keep Campaign Alive
+Khan's party navigates Pakistan blackouts to keep campaign alive

 "They can ban what they want, they can ban YouTube and TikTok, whatever they want but our vote is for Imran Khan," 18-year-old Imran Aziz, a first-time voter, told AFP at a bustling electronics market in the garrison city of Rawalpindi.

-Pakistani internet freedom watchdog Bytes 4 All recorded four hours-long social media shutdowns in January -- cutting off access to TikTok, Facebook, Instagram and YouTube while Khan's PTI live-streamed to its supporters.
+Pakistani internet freedom watchdog Bytes 4 All recorded four hours-long social media shutdowns in January that cut off access to TikTok, Facebook, Instagram and YouTube while Khan's PTI live-streamed to its supporters.

 The blackouts were blamed by the government on "technical difficulties".